-Financial spread betting in 60 seconds
+Financial spread betting explained

 Spread betting, CFD trading and forex trading are leveraged products which can result in losses greater than your initial deposit.